choublincoln/DATA201_LG7/README.md

 ## Bonds Dataset Summary

-In summary: **2 variables/columns have been removed resulting in 10 variables/columns in the cleaned Airbnb Listings Dataset.**
+In summary: ** no variables/columns have been removed